Roadside station

 In addition to providing places for travelers to rest, they are intended to promote local tourism and trade.
 Shops may sell local produce, snacks, souvenirs, and other goods.
-All roadside stations provide 24-hour access to parking, public toilets and facilities for sharing information.
+All roadside stations provide 24-hour access to parking, public toilets, directional and tourism information, and other facilities.

-As of February 2020, there are 1,160 Roadside Stations across Japan: 125 in Hokkaido, 163 in the Tohoku-area, 178 in the Kanto-area, 80 in the Hokuriku-area, 134 in the Chubu-area, 147 in the Kinki-area, 104 in the Chugoku-area, 87 in the Shikoku-area, 142 in the Kyushu- and Okinawa-areas.
+As of August 2024, there are 1221 roadside stations across Japan: 128 in Hokkaido, 175 in the Tōhoku region, 188 in the Kantō region, 84 in the Hokuriku region, 136 in the Chūbu region, 158 in the Kansai (Kinki) region, 108 in the Chūgoku region, 91 in Shikoku, and 153 across both Kyushu and Okinawa.